brain-score/vision/docs/source/modules/tutorial.rst

     right click -> new -> Python file
    Name this file ``__init__.py`` and click enter.
 In the file, hit a new line (enter) so that the ``__init__.py`` file is not blank.
-   Your package should look akin to this:
+   Your package should now look akin to this:
     .. image:: /docs/source/modules/tutorial_screenshots/init_py.png
       :width: 600
 7. We are almost done!
 Copy the ``__init__.py`` file you just made and place that *additional* copy inside the ``models`` folder.
 Finally, we want to add the actual submission to the package.
 There are a few ways to do this, but for now we are just going to copy the code from ``pytorch.py`` into a blank Python file.
-Create a new Python file called ``base_models.py`` (note: the creation process is identical to how you created the ``__init__.py`` file above, just make sure this file is created inside the models folder), and paste the code from ``pytorch.py`` into there.
+Create a new Python file called ``base_models.py`` (the creation process is identical to how you created the ``__init__.py`` file above, just make sure this file is created inside the models folder), and paste the code from ``pytorch.py`` into there.
 This creates another instance of the ``base_models.py`` file, filled with ``pytorch.py`` ’s code, which is in this case the AlexNet model.
-You are basically done at this point, and your final package should look akin to the picture below.
+You are basically done at this point, and your final package should look similiar to the picture below.
 Remember, the actual model is now contained in the ``models/base_models.py`` file, and that is what is getting run on our site to get a score for you.
     .. image:: /docs/source/modules/tutorial_screenshots/final_submit.png
       :width: 600